idoiag/LRG_project/Documentation/README.txt

 #### USAGE/INSTALLATION /IGP, IP, pending on features being added/

-lrgext does not require installation and can be run from the command line by providing the gene name (not case sensitive)as an argument (default extension is .xml).
+lrgext does not require installation and can be run from the command line by providing the gene name (not case sensitive) as an argument (default extension is .xml).
 This script was originally using the LRG name as the argument, but as most users of the script will be most likely to know the HGNC gene name before the LRG ID, this script can be used to find out a) if an LRG exists within the LRGs directory for a given HGNC gene and b) what the LRG ID is for a given gene name.
 Example:

-$ python lrgext [HGNC gene name]
+$ python lrgext.py [HGNC gene name]

-lrgext will extract build, gene, transcript, exon information from a file in LRG format producing different output files:
+lrgext will extract build, gene, transcript, exon information from a file in LRG xml format producing different output files:
-    - cvs file: provides the exon, transcript and protein coordinates separated by comma
+    - csv file providing the exon, transcript and protein coordinates separated by comma
-    - tab separated txt file: provides the exon, transcrip and protein coordinates separated by tab
+    - tab separated txt file providing the exon, transcript and protein coordinates separated by tab
-    - bed file: provides the local coordinates and their equivalent genomic coordinates for each exon /- build mapper: provides the differences between the builds, highlighting if variants lie in intronic/exonic regions /VF//
+    - bed file: provides the local coordinates and their equivalent genomic coordinates for each exon

-/We  need to produce another doc highlighting the differences between the builds (VF) /
+    - csv file providing information regarding differences between DNA sequences of the LRG and GRCh builds
+    - tab seperated text file that provides information regarding the GRCh builds

 #### FEATURES /IGP + VF/

 /Background:VF
-Example: sell our program highlighting that it is robust, efficient and its code could be reused since it was built in modules (see features below).
-Also, it would be good if we could provide examples of having it built following the principles of defensive programming (i.e. using tests, see testing secton) but it will be important to build a test using assert.
-Ideally we could include a section of how we deal with error handling,

 1.TESTING:
-Testing is important because bla, bla... / 2-3 lines, VF/

-/This is a list of tests we initally suggested.
-We also proposed to use BRCA as a control.
-1-3 lines to describe each function, IGP  + VF as required/

-== Features:
+Throughout development of this script, testing of the script and the error handling capabilities were frequently and routinely carried out to ensure that the script was extracting the data required, producing files as written and successfully implemeting error handling techniques.
+This testing is very important as there is no way of knowing if the script will work under all the conditions (i.e. different file formats due to different levels of data avilable for each LRG record) without carrying out extensive testing.

+These tests include:

 	1. LRG_ID: check if the given gene has an allocated LRG ID.
 	2. LRG file: Check the LRG exists and is a readable file.
 	3. Schema: Check that the xml version format (schema) is right.
 	4. Strand: check the direction of the strand and warn if reverse.
 	5. Build_number: check the number of builds.
-If more than one, check that coordinates are diff.
-	6. Build_coor: check that the start and end of the coordinate for each build are different /VF In Progress/
+	6. Gene size: check if the size of the gene is different to the LRG
-	7. Data_consistency: check that coordinates extracted are numbers /IGP/VF ?/
+	7. Data_consistency: check that coordinates extracted are numbers
 	8. Exon_coor: check that exons do not overlap /IGP/VF ?/
 	9. Exon_number: check that we get the right number of exons /IGP/VF?/

 2.PARSING:
 Being able to parse a file such as an xml or JSON omat file is a essential skill for any bioinformatician working in a clinical diagnostic laboratory.
-The reason behind is increasing dependency of lab on accurate and updated information and the increasing amount of data available over the time.
+This is due to the requirement for laboratories to have accurate and up-to-date information whilst there is an increasing amount of data available.
 This is especially true in the context of genetic testing due to the impact results can have on the lives of individuals and their families once tested.

 == Features:
 a) Parsing xml files.
-The script uses "ElementTree (which is available as a Python library) to extract clinically useful information both efficently and consistently.
-Since xml files have a defined format described by its 'schema'), any xml record that uses the same schema will have the same format.
+The script uses "ElementTree" (which is available as a Python library) to extract clinically useful information both efficently and consistently.
+Since xml files have a defined format (described by its 'schema'), any xml record that uses the same schema will have the same format.

 b) Extract gene name (HGVS nomenclature) and the strand direction.
 A warning will be provided when genes are on the reverse strand.
 This serve as validation that the data extracted corresponds to the gene initally queried.

-c) Extract background information, including including the schema, LRG ID, HGVS ID, source of sequence, transcript, the coordinate system and its start, end and strand coordinates. lrgext allows the data extraction of any LRG file (gene) compliant schema 1.9. (current and most popular LRG schema), and will worn if the schema is different.
+c) Extract background information, including the schema, LRG ID, HGVS ID, source of sequence, transcript, the coordinate system and its start, end and strand coordinates. lrgext allows the data extraction of any LRG file (gene) compliant with schema 1.9. (the current and most popular LRG schema), and there will be a warning if the schema is different.

-///Are we going to make any use of the coordinate system ??? //

 d) Extract exon, transcript and protein information, including number of exons and their coordinates, transcripts and protein coordinates.
 These coordinates will be later used to create the cvs, tab separated and bed files.

-e) Extract information about the builds provided within the file, including... /VF /
+e) Extract information about the builds provided within the file, including build number, genomic start and end co-ordinates and the size of the LRG, and size of the gene in different builds.
+If there is a difference in size, a warning will be printed to the command line.

-f) Extract differences between builds /VF /
+f) Extract differences between GRCh builds and the LRG itself, with any variations in DNA sequence being highlighted.
+Any sequence variation found will be exported in file.

 3.REPORTING:
 Results need to be gathered and collected in a way that allows it further use by other professionals.
-This could be in a human readable way  (e.g. tab separated document, build mapper) or in a script readable way (e.g. bed and cvs file). ... bla, bla  /VF, 3-4 lines will be enough/
+This could be in a human readable way  (e.g. tab separated document or .csv file that can be opened in other software such as MS Excel to improve readability) or in a script readable way (e.g. bed and csv file).
+The majority of the output from the script will be in the format of .txt, .csv or bed files that can be moved and manipulated as desired, with error handling, warnings and results of checks being printed to the command line for the user to identify if there are any problems immediately.

-== Features: /IGP + VF as required/
+== Features: /IGP + VF Done/

 a) Creation of a tab separated and a cvs file listing coordinates for all exons, transcripts and proteins.
 The file contains 9 columns describing the transcrip version, the exon number, exon start and end coordinate,